AyoubBenBrahim/42-OverRide/level08/walkthrough.md

 ```

-the program open the file "./backups/.log" for writing as well as argv1 for reading
+the program open the file "./backups/.log" for writing + argv1 for reading.

-append argv1 to "./backups/" and try to open it
+append/concat argv1 to "./backups/" then open it. (calls open to creat the backup file inside the folder ./backups/)

-the main() start copying character by character from the file that we want to backup argv1و to the backup file.
+start copying char by char from the file that we want to backup -argv1-, to the backup file.

 (write every character of argv1 to the new file)

 ```
 log_wrapper(FILE_PTR,  "Starting back up: ", argv1)